Noncustodial Parent Services

 Pay by check

-When you pay by check, you must include information to identify your payment.
-If you have a Personal Identification Number (PIN), you can log in and print a payment coupon for your case.
+When you pay by check, include information to identify your payment: your full name, the child support account number (New York Case Identifier), the county name, and the amount of the payment.
+If you have an online account, you can log in and print a payment coupon for your case.
 Mail your payment and coupon to this address:

 NYS Child Support Processing Center